Shagshag/prestashop-documentation/FeatureCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Feature.php line 203
+* This method is defined in [classes/Feature.php line 203](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Feature.php#203)

 #### Arguments